KailynHanke/Amplicon_Project/analysis/README.md

 - 01_QualityTrimming.Rmd: Here I created quality plots to asses pre- and post-quality trimming.
 I have also created files that include the filtered and trimmed data.

-- 02_AssignASVs.Rmd: Here I inferred an error model for the filtered sequences, separately on forward and reverse reads.
-I assigned ASVs on both forward and reverse reads separately by applying the error model, and then merged forward and reverse ASVs into "contiguous ASVs".
+- 02_AssignASVs.Rmd: In this document I assigned ASVs on both forward and reverse reads by applying the error model, and then merged forward and reverse ASVs into "contiguous ASVs".
 I did quality trimming of ASV lengths, removed chimeras and assigned taxonomy with the Silva Database.

 - 03_PreProcessing.Rmd: I combined my data into a phyloseq object and removed any contmainating ASVs that were chloroplasts or mitochondria.
 I evaluated (or tried to evaluate) for controls.
 I also checked for reverse complements and the sequencing depth.